Balds, Bogs, Overuse

 On return, more hikers had come and it started to rain in earnest.
 Hikers arrived through the evening; some crowded in and others went on.
 Most complained about days of rain and exulted over the “cute” ponies.

 Later that night a few ponies began terrorizing the shelter, taking big bites of the wood until someone yelled; they would trot off and then return.
-Finally one apparently pulled a hunk of wood off a side of the shelter, dislodging hiking poles leaning against the wall that fell with a great clatter.
+Finally one apparently pulled a hunk of wood off a side of the shelter, dislodging hiking poles that fell with a great clatter from where they had been leaning against the wall.
 With screams and whinnies, the ponies departed, leaving us in peace until morning.
-Same could not be said for partiers upstairs or a pair of late night arrivals who set up bags next to us, crawled in and commenced horrendous snoring.
-A light sleeper, I would not be a good thru-hiker if shelter stay was required.
+The same could not be said for partiers upstairs or a pair of late night arrivals who set up bags next to us, crawled in and commenced horrendous snoring.
+A light sleeper, I would probably not survive thru-hiking the AT if shelter stay was required.